DanTkachov/Photo-Share-Site/README.md

 ## By Daniel Bastidas and Daniel Tkachov

 Using Python, SQL, MySQL Workbench, HTML, and Jinja, we created a web app that allows users to perform a multitude of tasks.
-Here is a full feature list:
+Here is a full list:
 ###### Photos
 - Uploading Photos
 - Creating albums for photos